 - Key Benefit: Pay less in interest over time compared to extended plans.

-If your monthly payments feel unmanageable, you can switch to an income-driven repayment (IDR) plan.
-These plans adjust your payments based on your income and family size.
+If your monthly payments feel unmanageable, the SAVE Plan can adjust them based on your income and family size.
+It is now the most affordable and widely available income-driven repayment plan.

-- Who It’s Best For: Borrowers with lower income or high debt relative to income.
+- Who It’s Best For: Borrowers with lower income or those carrying large balances relative to income.

 Loan Forgiveness Programs

 Federal student loans offer forgiveness opportunities for eligible borrowers.
-Student loan forgiveness programs eliminate part or all of your remaining debt, often in exchange for working in specific fields or roles.
+These programs can eliminate part or all of your remaining debt, often in exchange for working in certain fields.

 - Public Service Loan Forgiveness (PSLF): Available to those working for government or nonprofit organizations.
 Requires 120 qualifying payments.